 What is a good implementation plan example?

 One good implementation plan example comes from Outdoor Equipment Manufacturer MTD.
-The brand uses Wrike to optimize their complex product development process.
+The brand uses Wrike to optimize its complex product development process.

 Their projects involve having multiple active tasks open across a variety of teams at the same time.
 As a result, their implementation plan relies on custom workflows, visual progress updates, and a bird’s eye view of what’s going on across the entire organization.